kemitchell/writing.kemitchell.com/_posts/2015-02-09-Common-Form.md

 >     \\\\ to elect such person\'s replacement as \<Chief Executive Officer\> of the \<Company\> as the new \<CEO Director\>;

 Here is what the system sees, formatted slightly for reading.
-Have a peek:
+Have a peek, it doesn't bite:

 {% highlight javascript %}
 {% include_relative commonform/form.json %}